GeorgiaCharalampous/SpiceMate/README.md

 sudo make install
 ```
 # Example Code<a name="example" />
-Run this example code in command line to build the project's executable.
+Run this example code in command line to build the demo project's executable.
 ```
 // In appropriate file path
 mkdir Build